Kong/docs.konghq.com/app/docs/0.13.x/loadbalancing.md

 weight in the load balancer and it will perform a weighted round-robin.

 Similarly, any given port information will be overridden by the port information from the DNS server.
-If an API has an `upstream_url=http://myhost.com:123/somepath` and `myhost.com` resolves to a SRV record with `127.0.0.1:456` then the request will be proxied to `http://127.0.0.1:456/somepath`, as port `123` will be overridden by `456`.
+If a Service has an `host=myhost.com` attribute, and `myhost.com` resolves to an SRV record with `127.0.0.1:456`, then the request will be proxied to `http://127.0.0.1:456/somepath`, as port `123` will be overridden by `456`.